gitlabhq/gitlabhq/doc/administration/high_availability/redis.md

 redis['master_port'] = 6379 # Port of master Redis server
 ```

-Reconfigure GitLab Omnibus for the changes to take effect: `sudo gitlab-ctl reconfigure`
+Reconfigure Omnibus GitLab for the changes to take effect: `sudo gitlab-ctl reconfigure`

-#### Troubleshooting Replication

-You can check if everything is correct by connecting to each server using
-`redis-cli` application, and sending the `INFO` command.

-If authentication was correctly defined, it should fail with:
-`NOAUTH Authentication required` error.
-Try to authenticate with the
-previous defined password with `AUTH redis-password-goes-here` and
-try the `INFO` command again.

-Look for the `# Replication` section where you should see some important
-information like the `role` of the server.

-When connected to a `master` redis, you will see the number of connected
-`slaves`, and a list of each with connection details.

-When it's a `slave`, you will see details of the master connection and if
-its `up` or `down`.

 ---